stevenkfirth/eprun/docs/_build/html/_sources/index.rst.txt

    76 - ZONE ONE - Zone Air Heat Balance Surface Convection Rate (W) 77 - ZONE ONE - Zone Air Heat Balance Air Energy Storage Rate (W)

-The :py:meth:`~eprun.epeso_interval_variable.EPEsoIntervalVariable.plot` method can be used to create a quick time series plot of the hourly data.
+The `EPEsoIntervalVariable.plot` method can be used to create a quick time series plot of the hourly data.
 Here the hourly values for the 'ZONE ONE - Zone Mean Air Temperature' variable are shown.

 .. code-block:: python
+   :lineno-start: 18

    >>> epresult.get_eso().get_environment('RUN PERIOD 1').get_interval_variable(75).plot()

 .. image:: _static/quick_demo.png
+   :alt: Plot of hourly intervals vs. zone mean air temperature for ZONE ONE.

-The next section introduces the `eprun` package and gives more details and examples of how to use the `eprun` methods and classes.
+The next section introduces the *eprun* package and gives more details and examples of how to use the *eprun* methods and classes.

+.. :py:meth:`~eprun.epeso_interval_variable.EPEsoIntervalVariable.plot`

 .. toctree::
    :maxdepth: 1